 - Paper over the cracks: Of course, if your property encounters structural damage, you should respond.
 However, if hairline cracks and uneven plastering are cosmetic issues, wallpaper is a simple solution.
 It’s cheap, easily maintained, and can give the property a homely vibe.
 Just be warned that personal preferences will come into play.
 Avoiding niche tastes is advised.

-- Keep the property clean: It sounds simple, but cleaning the property will genuinely have a huge influence.
-Why replace a perfectly good carpet when it can be cleaned at a fraction of the cost?
+- Keep the property clean: It sounds simple, but cleaning the property will genuinely have a huge influence on what you need to replace or spruce up.
+Why replace an excellent carpet when cleaning is a fraction of the cost?
 Likewise, ensuring that kitchens and bathrooms look clean is vital.
 After all, nobody wants to live in a dirty home.

-Keep those ideas at the top of your agenda, and nothing will stop you achieving the full financial rewards of your rental property.
+Keep those ideas at the top of your plan, and nothing will stop you from achieving the full financial rewards of your rental property.
 Meanwhile, it will have a positive influence on your long-term needs as those jobs should aid the resale property also.